mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 Dask.bag pros:

 1. Doesn't engage the JVM, no heap errors or fiddly flags to set
 2. Conda/pip installable.
-You could have it less than twenty seconds from now.
+You could have it in less than twenty seconds from now.
 3. Slightly faster in-memory implementations thanks to `cytoolz`; this isn't important though
 4. Good handling of lazy results per-partition